x1a7x/x1a7x/README.md

-Truth is, for someone starting to learn to code, it will likely take 20 years to delvelop elite coding skills.
-Ai is already there- it can code well in multiple langs, provide guidancce- anything.
+# Truth is, for someone starting to learn to code, it will likely take 20 years to delvelop elite coding skills.
+Ai is already there- it can code well in multiple langs.
+Ai is far superior to any high iq human brain.
 Moreover, imagine how well Ai will be able to code in 20 years!